 a.
 Each officer in a plain clothes assignment may purchase and shall be reimbursed up to four hundred dollars (\$400) per fiscal year to purchase and replace clothing worn on the job.
+Clothing shall be business attire to be worn on duty and shall not include under garments, socks, and leather gear.
 Purchases / reimbursements must be approved by the Chief.